Scope

 Sedation is often required in toxidromes such as sympathomimetic, seroternergic and anticholinergic syndromes.

-Benzodiazepines, usually titrated IV diazepam are generally first line because:
+Benzodiazepines, usually titrated IV diazepam (5-10mg doses every 5-10min), are generally used first line because:

 • The extended duration of action with slow offset is appropriate to the extended duration of toxidrome